vishnuvardhanreddyr28/internship-assignment/README.md

-In this assignment we have built a model for wee classification using CNN
+In this assignment we have built a model for weeds classification using CNN

 The model named as final submission model achievs the following:

 Training accuracy - 96.5%

 Test/validation accuracy - 84.5%